 Each bank reports annually on its progress in implementing the commitment and achieving set targets.
 Every two years, the banks report on their collective progress.

-In the first year since signing the commitment, the 38 banks have delivered on their commitment to publish the measures they are taking to align their portfolios with international climate goals.
+In the first year since signing the commitment, CCCA banks have delivered on their commitment to publish the measures they are taking to align their portfolios with international climate goals.
 These include developing methodologies for assessing portfolio alignment, exclusion policies for sectors such as coal and strategies to help clients reduce emissions.

 21 April 2021 – Guidelines for Climate Target Setting for Banks